berk77/Job-Change-of-Data-Scientists/README.md

 # HR Analytics: Job Change of Data Scientists

-This dataset is designed to understand the factors that lead a person will work for the company(leaving a current job), and the goal of this task is to build a model that uses the current credentials, demographics, experience to predict the probability of a candidate looking for a new job or will work for the company.
+This dataset is designed to understand the factors that cause a person to want to work for the company.
+The goal of this project is to build a model that uses existing credentials, demographics, and experience to predict a candidate's likelihood of working for the company.

 ## Data